The Ultimate 2 Weeks in Mexico Itinerary for First Time VisitorsMexico

 If you have more time, our first recommendation would be to consider adding on days in Oaxaca to your Mexico itinerary: both Oaxaca City and the Pacific coast (we based ourselves in Puerto Escondido) are incredible places to visit–Oaxaca City is home to some of Mexico’s best food and the Pacific coast offers a rugged beauty distinct from the Caribbean coast in the east, plus some amazing surfing.

-If you’d prefer to head further north, Puerta Vallarta is a Pacific beach town popular with expats and travelers alike, and you can travel inland to the beloved San Miguel de Allende.
+If you’d prefer to head further north, Puerta Vallarta is a Pacific beach town popular with expats and travelers alike, and you can travel inland to the beloved San Miguel de Allende, or you could go all the way to Baja California and hit up Cabo San Lucas.

 Though you have to be cautious with your safety and we wouldn’t recommend it to first-time visitors to Mexico unless they are very experienced in Latin America, the stunning Copper Canyon (larger than the Grand Canyon by some measures!) is also in the north.